 - Residents’ perceptions on Council initiatives ie place-making, community hubs and mixed use developments.

 - What residents like about Burnside.

 As part of Council’s review of services for developing future plans for the area, five key service areas were developed.
 A preliminary survey was undertaken to gauge residents’ ratings of the importance of these areas for prioritising funding in the 2017/18 Annual Business Plan and Budget.

-In this year’s Survey a more in-depth approach was taken to gauging the importance of service areas by analysing key components in order to gain an aggregated measure for each service area.
+In the 2017 Survey a more in-depth approach was taken to gauging the importance of service areas by analysing key components in order to gain an aggregated measure for each service area.
 Findings were consistent with this earlier research but indicate that residents still feel all of these services to be important.

 While providing core services such as infrastructure and financial management will always be pivotal to resident satisfaction, so long as performance in those areas is consistently of high standard, there is openness from the community for Council to provide support and assistance in a variety of other ways.